Princess Marie des Neiges of Bourbon-Parma: Carlist activism

-A Carlist, she supported the progressive reforms of her brother, Carlos Hugo, alongside her sisters Cécile Marie and Marie-Thérèse.
+A Carlist, she supported the progressive reforms of her brother, Carlos Hugo, alongside her sisters Princesses Cécile Marie and Marie-Thérèse.
 She denounced the traditionalist agenda and Carlist claim made by her brother, Sixtus Henry.
 She attended Carlist gatherings around Spain to support political causes.
-Marie des Neiges presided over an important gathering of Carlists in Montejurra in 1974.
-She was present at the Montejurra massacre on 9 May 1976.
-As a reward for her hard work for Carlism and Spain, she was made Countess of Castillo de la Mota by her father.
+Marie des Neiges' task in the Carlist office was to revise and correct political texts, being talented.